sillsdog/musescore-rich-presence/README.md

 3. When inside MuseScore, enable the plugin.
 4. Edit `start.bat` so the first line indexes the correct folder with `rpc.js`.
 For example, `C:/Users/user/Documents/MuseScore3/Plugins/DiscordRP` should be indexed.
 5. Run `start.bat`.
 This is a file that will run the javascript file while also opening MuseScore so it does not have to be manually ran.
 Instead of using a shortcut to open Musescore, this batch file will open both the plugin and MuseScore at the same time.
 6. After opening MuseScore (after closing from when installing the plugin), be sure to run the `Current Score Info` plugin.
 While this plugin is running, it will constantly update Discord's rich presence.
-If this step is forgotten, then the score from the most recent session will appear on rich presence.
+If this step is forgotten, the score from the most recent session will appear on rich presence.

 ## Examples
 This Rich Presence includes active states, meaning your state will constantly change to show more information.
 Below shows an example for each one of those.